koficypher/ng-electron-case/README.md

 ## Tip To Reduce Build Size

 Electron packager will use only your dependencies specified in your `package.json` file and also dependcies of those dependencies when packaging your app.
 I think you are getting the picture.
 That means you can actually reduce the size of the packaged app if you remove all unecessary packages to the devdepencies section in your `package.json` file.
 Additional `--prune=true` and using asar builds `--asar` will also add in reducing your build size.
-But in all, a zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and Electron version.
+But in all, a zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and Electron versions.

 ## Licence